 Fig. 175 On the driver door pillar: Tire inflation pressure label

-The tire inflation pressure label indicates the correct tire inflation pressure for approved tires and is located on the driver door pillar fig. 175.
-The factory-installed tires can be winter, summer or all-season tires.
+The tire inflation pressure label indicates the correct tire pressure for approved tires and is located on the driver door pillar fig. 175.
+The factory-installed tires can be winter, summer, or all-season tires.
+Always use the label fitted to the vehicle as the primary reference, because tire pressure may vary depending on tire size, load condition, and equipment.

-An incorrect tire pressure can cause increased tire wear, negatively affect driving behavior and damage tires.
-Compliance with the correct tire pressure is very important, particularly when driving at high speeds.
+An incorrect tire pressure can increase tire wear, negatively affect driving behavior, reduce steering precision, increase braking distance, and damage the tire structure.
+Compliance with the correct tire pressure is very important, particularly when the Volkswagen Taos is driven at highway speeds or with additional load.

 The specified tire pressure is given for a cold tire.
-For warm tires, the pressure is higher.
+For warm tires, the pressure is higher because air expands as the tire heats up during driving.

 WARNING